joe-p/Mithras-Contracts/README.md

 # Mithras Protocol

 The Mithras Protocol is a privacy-focused UTXO protocol built on top of Algorand via smart contracts.
-This repo contains the smart contracts and is a fork of the Hermes Vault mixer contracts.
+It is originally forked from [Hermes Vault](https://github.com/giuliop/HermesVault-smartcontracts).
+This repo contains the contracts and circuits for the protocol.
 The primary use case in mind is cash-based assistance which requires the following properties:

 * Initial deposits should be auditable (i.e an NGO can prove they dispersed funds)
 * Usage of funds after deposit should be private